OpenTOSCA/opentosca-vintner/docs/docs/publications.md

 # Publications

-This document contains a list of selected publications.
+This document holds a list of selected publications.

 [//]: # (Using APA Style at https://www.bibtex.com/c/bibtex-to-apa-converter)